Compare Business Use Car Insurance

 Comprehensive car insurance offers the widest range of protection.
 In addition to including the coverages included in TPO and TPFT policies, you can also be covered for injury to yourself and damage to your own car in the case of an accident (and sometimes for other events like flood damage).

-Yes, the three classes of business car insurance also provide cover for social, domestic and pleasure driving.
+Yes, the three classes of business car insurance should also provide cover for social, domestic and pleasure driving.

 While business use does cover commuting, if your only 'work-related' driving is to/from a permanent place of business then you do not need to pay even more for 'business use' on your car insurance—however you do need to declare your commuting to your insurer so they can add this to your regular car insurance policy, which could increase the cost of your car insurance somewhat.
+Be sure to contact your insurer and clarify this.

 If you're caught without business car insurance in the UK, you're essentially an uninsured driver.
 In that case your insurer won't cover any claims, for instance if you have an accident while driving to a client's premises.